JBlitzar/code-completion/NOTES.md

     - Training `v6-big`
       - 57911056 params
       - Loss is only going up after first 100 steps.
 It hit 11k.
 This isnt right.
 LR down?
+      - Lr is down, now after 2 hrs its converged on loss of 6, its also only epoch 2.
+Unclear.
+      - Weird, so it didn't work.
+Just converged on 5.7.
+Ugh, minor architecture changes after already having a good model are the worst.